Master of Arts in Teaching

 Master of Arts in Teaching Program - Secondary Education

 One year intensive; Juneau, Anchorage, Sitka, Ketchikan, Fairbanks or other Alaskan communities.

 ANCHORAGE SCHOOL DISTRICT: Placement in the ASD involves a number of steps.
-Please let us know TODAY of your intention to intern in the ASD so we can work with you to begin facilitating the process.
+There is a registration process for student teaching placements with ASD that takes place in early February.
+Student teachers must complete this registration process prior to the deadline in order to be placed in ASD in the fall.
+Please let us know TODAY of your intention to intern in the ASD so we can work with you to facilitate the process.

 - A completed graduate application with $60 processing fee; (Note: Admission status notices are mailed out by the School of Education.
-Conditional admission status may be granted.
-Conditions must be completed within time specified at admission.
-For information about online application visit UAS Admissions:)
+Provisional admission status may be granted.
+Provisions must be completed within time specified at admission.
+For information about the online application visit UAS Admissions.)

 - An official transcript indicating baccalaureate degree and a GPA of 3.0;